 After the cooling off period, break one of the pieces of fruit in half.
 There should be no visible moisture on the inside.
 The pieces should be somewhere between chewy and crisp like dried cranberries, figs, or raisins.

-‘Condition’ the dried strawberries
+‘Condition’ the oven-dried strawberries

 Even after the strawberries are correctly dehydrated there may still be some remaining moisture in the fruit you can’t feel.